svilupp/FlashRank.jl/README.md

 result = rank(ranker, query, passages)
 ```

+`result` is of type `RankResult` and contains the sorted passages, their scores (0-1, where 1 is the best) and the positions of the sorted documents (referring to the original `passages` vector).

-Here's how you can integrate FlashRank.jl into your [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl) RAG pipeline:
+Here's a brief outline of how you can integrate FlashRank.jl into your [PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl) RAG pipeline.

+For a full example, see [examples/prompting_tools_integration.jl](examples/prompting_tools_integration.jl).

 ```julia
 using FlashRank